 Many institutional investors, including the Illinois Treasurer, have advocated for gender diversity on corporate boards through proxy voting policies and through direct shareholder-company engagement.
 These actions, now broadly adopted by institutional investors across the world, have helped generate an increase in gender diversity on corporate boards.
 The lack of data on racial/ethnic composition, however, makes it difficult to apply the same tools and creates unnecessary barriers to investment analysis and academic study.

 The Black Lives Matter movement and the widespread outrage sparked by the murder of George Floyd have prompted a national conversation on issues of racial equity and inclusion.
 Many companies have issued statements in support of racial justice, and in some cases announced responsive efforts at their operations.
-This initiative urges companies to harness this national movement and the momentum on gender diversity to consider publicly reporting the racial/ethnic and gender composition of the Board of Directors in their annual proxy statement for the 2021 filing.
+This initiative urges companies to harness this national movement and the momentum on gender diversity to consider publicly reporting the racial/ethnic and gender composition of the Board of Directors in their annual proxy statement.

-Members of the initiative have or are examining policies to vote against nominating committees with no reported racial/ethnic diversity in their proxy statements and expanding more direct shareholder engagement.
-Members agree that voluntary corporate reporting in the proxy statement is the most reliable data source.
+Members of the initiative either have or are examining policies to vote against nominating committees with no reported racial/ethnic diversity in their proxy statements and expanding more direct shareholder engagement.
+We find voluntary corporate reporting in the proxy statement the most reliable data source.

 Should you have any questions or inquiries, please contact the Office of the Illinois State Treasurer at (217) 843-0132 or MWVD@illinoistreasurer.gov.